Cheers to moving from amateur blogger to pro blogger!

-Rough guess: you own a blog and feel it needs some revamp.
+Rough guess: you own an amateur blog and feel it needs some revamp.
 Not an issue, but you don’t know which part of the blog needs the retouch.

 It could be in writing, promotion, design, SEO, hosting, or simply everything that makes up the blog.

-I understand what it feels like to own a blog and not pay attention to its development.
+I understand what it feels like to own an established or amateur blog and not pay attention to its development.
 I have been there and am still getting out of this school.
 To me, every part of my blog needed redress.

 This year, like you, I am improving on a lot of things, especially in my grammar and proofreading skills.
 It takes a lot to have a good command of English (especially when you are only borrowing the language).
 Though I became better with time, the goal is to upgrade to an excellent writer.

 Today you are just starting out, an amateur blogger; tomorrow you become a pro teaching others how to achieve all you have.
 Just out in the work.

 9 amateur blogger mistakes you most stop making

 You do not define your target audience